adiamaan92/predict_customer_churn_mldevops/README.md

 ## 🏃 Running Files

 The main churn prediction code can be run as,
-`python churn_library.py`, which generates EDA plots, result plots and stores the models
+`python churn_library.py`, which generates EDA plots and result plots and stores the models

 The testing script can be run as,
 `python churn_script_logging_and_tests.py`, which runs the tests and logs the results